In almost every nook and cranny of the spiritual field, you’ll hear the ego spoken about with contempt and sometimes it is plain demonized.

-Explore this question for a few moments and you’ll realise that it’s:
+Explore this question for a few moments and you’ll realize that it’s …

-It is hard to really put a word to this experience, as language is so limited.
 The easiest way to experience this Presence that is you, and always has been you, is through meditation.
 Meditation, or quieting the mind, helps you to become simply aware of your thoughts, and the space beneath those thoughts.
-That space is You.
+That space that is both empty and full at the same time, is You.

 How to Untangle Yourself From the Web of Illusion

-Untangling yourself from the web of illusion is a process that requires patience, self-discipline, and dedication.
-This process isn’t for trendy “spirit junkies,” it is for sincere spiritual seekers.
+Untangling yourself from the web of ego illusion is a process that requires patience, self-discipline, and dedication.
+This process isn’t for trendy “spirit junkies” – it is for sincere spiritual seekers.

 - Read through the self-inquiry questions above regularly.
-Ask yourself, “Is this (that I think is me) really me?”
-Although emotions, thoughts, personality and body are experienced by you, they are not truly you because they are subject to birth, death, and change.
+Ask yourself, “Is this (thing that I think is me) really me?”
+Although emotions, thoughts, personality, and body are experienced by you, they are not truly you because they are subject to birth, death, and change.

-- Practice dynamic meditation to release any repressed energy within you.
-Do this before traditional meditation to make it easier.
+- Practice spiritual meditation, breathwork, or some form of catharsis like exercise or dancing to release any repressed energy within you.
+Do this before traditional meditation to make accessing the stillness within easier.